Citrus halimii

 <span class="mw-page-title-main">Lime (fruit)</span> Citrus fruit

-A lime is a citrus fruit, which is typically round, green in color, 3–6 centimetres (1.2–2.4 in) in diameter, and contains acidic juice vesicles.
+A lime is a citrus fruit, which is typically round, lime green in colour, 3–6 centimetres (1.2–2.4 in) in diameter, and contains acidic juice vesicles.

 <span class="mw-page-title-main">Citron</span> Species of citrus plant

 The citron, historically cedrate, is a large fragrant citrus fruit with a thick rind.
 It is said to resemble a 'huge, rough lemon'.
 It is one of the original citrus fruits from which all other citrus types developed through natural hybrid speciation or artificial hybridization.
 Though citron cultivars take on a wide variety of physical forms, they are all closely related genetically.
-It is used in Asian cuisine, traditional medicines, perfume, and religious rituals and offerings.
+It is used in Asian and Mediterranean cuisine, traditional medicines, perfume, and religious rituals and offerings.
 Hybrids of citrons with other citrus are commercially more prominent, notably lemons and many limes.

-<span class="mw-page-title-main">Pomelo</span> Citrus fruit
+<span class="mw-page-title-main">Pomelo</span> Citrus fruit from Southeast Asia

-The pomelo is the largest citrus fruit from the family Rutaceae and the principal ancestor of the grapefruit.
+The pomelo, also known as a shaddock, is the largest citrus fruit.
+It is an ancestor of several cultivated citrus species, including the bitter orange and the grapefruit.
 It is a natural, non-hybrid, citrus fruit, native to Southeast Asia.
-Similar in taste to a sweet grapefruit, the pomelo is commonly consumed and used for festive occasions throughout Southeast Asia.
+Similar in taste to a sweet grapefruit, the pomelo is commonly eaten and used for festive occasions throughout Southeast and East Asia.
 As with the grapefruit, phytochemicals in the pomelo have the potential for drug interactions.

 <span class="mw-page-title-main">Sweet lemon</span> Index of plants with the same common name

-Sweet lemon and Sweet lime refer to groups of citrus hybrids that contain low acid pulp and juice.
+Sweet lemon and sweet lime refer to groups of citrus hybrids that contain low acid pulp and juice.
 They are hybrids often similar to non-sweet lemons or limes, but with less citron parentage.
 Sweet limes and lemons are not sharply separated:

 The sweet lime, Citrus limettioides Tan., is often confused with the sweet lemon, C. limetta Tan., which, in certain areas, is referred to as "sweet lime".
 In some of the literature, it is impossible to tell which fruit is under discussion.